• Home

 Top tip:Take a break from perusing the Museum's fabulous collection and pop into Hay's Dock for a bite to eat.
 Get a table by the window - the sea views will mesmerize and a seal or two may make an appearance!

 Did you know:Shetland Museum and Archives has consistently achieved the highest visitor attraction award since opening in 2007?
-I highly recommend you start your Shetland journey here, and don't forget to sign up for your FREE electronic copy of Unkans - a heritage and culture newsletter published every two months.
+I highly recommend you start your Shetland journey here.

 A frenzy of festivals!